bahtiyartan/troia/docs/26Domains_.rst

 | SYSDOMAINLINKX        | Link texts for the domain.                                                                                    |
 +-----------------------+---------------------------------------------------------------------------------------------------------------+

-TROIA Interpreter reads domain data both on compile process and on runtime for dynamically created table fields and dynamic form components.
-So it is very important to have all and up to date domain information both on runtime and development environments.
+**TROIA Interpreter reads domain data both on compile process and on runtime for dynamically created table fields and dynamic form components.
+So it is very important to have all and up to date domain information both on live and development environments.**